Henry Brewerton: Civil War service

 At the outset of the conflict in April 1861, Brewerton was on an extended tour of Western Europe, Greece, Palestine, and Egypt, escorted by Zealous B. Tower.
 Promoted to lieutenant colonel, on August 6, 1861, Brewerton was thereafter superintending engineer of the fortifications and improvements of Baltimore Harbor, Fort Monroe, and Hampton Roads.
 He was promoted to colonel on April 22, 1864.

 On December 11, 1866, President Andrew Johnson nominated Brewerton for appointment to the grade of brevet brigadier general in the regular army, to rank from March 13, 1865, and the United States Senate confirmed the appointment on February 23, 1867.

 Brewerton retired on March 7, 1867, 12 days after his appointment as a brevet brigadier general was confirmed by the US Senate.
-He had served in the U.S. Army for more than 47 years active service, not including his almost 6 years as a cadet at West Point.
+He had served in the U.S. Army for more than 47 years of active service, not including his almost 6 years as a cadet at West Point.
 He spent his last years in Delaware.

 Brewerton died at Wilmington, Delaware, on April 17, 1879, and is buried with his wife, who had pre-deceased him, at the Island Cemetery in Newport, Rhode Island.

 His son George Douglas Brewerton was a noted painter, poet, and journalist.
 Another son was Major Henry F. Brewerton, a Civil War veteran, who served in the 5th Artillery from 1861 until his retirement in 1892.